graysoncroom/BasicJavaFXTextEditor/README.md

 # TextEditor
 A text editor made using JavaFX

-Plans include ability to save files, input files, and a STE command line for changing settings within the application.
+Plans include ability to choose the name of the file you save, ability to input files, and a STE command line for changing settings within the application.

 In later releases the prepackaged jar file will be included for ease of installation.